luyvannda/next-web-portfolio/README.md

 ## Acknowledgments

 Special thanks to WebChain Dev for video tutorial on how to build Next.js 14 Portfolio with tailwind css and typescript.
 My web portfolio is inspired from his but not exactly the same.
-I spent considerably long hours to make the site responsive using tailwinds on my own, because his final production build does not pay much attention to responsive web design.
+I spent considerably long hours to make the portfolio unique to my taste and responsive with tailwinds on my own, because his final production build does not pay much attention to responsive web design.

 https://www.youtube.com/watch?v=qwtWcGeIe40